HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.00/appliance/get-hpovbackup.md

 _**HPOneView.Appliance.Backup**_

-Created backup resource from the appliance that was created with [`New-HPOVBackup`](new-hpovbackup.md).
+Created backup resource from the appliance that was created with New-HPOVBackup.

 ## Related Links